This list of essential baking spices is a baker’s arsenal for creating extraordinary dishes that wow anyone who bites into them.

 This sweet, smoky, spicy, complex, aromatic spice comes from the dried seed pods of certain plants in the ginger family.
 It’s commonly used in both sweet and savory dishes in Indian and Middle Eastern cuisine, with garam masala being a good example.

 There are two main varieties to choose from: green cardamom and black cardamom.
-Green cardamom is the most common or “pure”.
+Green cardamom is the most common or “pure.”

-As a spice, it tends to lose its flavor within just a few short months after grinding, so I recommend buying the whole seeds (instead of pre-ground) and grinding them immediately before adding them to your recipes to get the best flavor.
+As a spice, it tends to lose its flavor within just a few short months after grinding, so I recommend buying whole seeds (instead of pre-ground) and grinding them immediately before adding them to your recipes to get the best flavor.

 Cinnamon